HemrajRaikwar/HemrajRaikwar/README.md

 -->

-- 🔭 I have a PhD in Computer Science from IIT Guwahati.
+- 🎓 I have a PhD in Computer Science from IIT Guwahati.
 My PhD research presents several incremental, decremental, and fully dynamic algorithms for the dynamic Steiner tree problem.
-- I have expertise in dynamic algorithms, approximation algorithms, graph algorithms, computational complexity, complexity classes, and other theoretical computer science concepts.
+- 🔭 I have expertise in dynamic algorithms, approximation algorithms, graph algorithms, computational complexity, complexity classes, and other theoretical computer science concepts.
-- 🌱 I’m currently rehearsing Python and C++.
+- 🏗 I’m currently rehearsing Python and C++.
 - 👯 I’m looking to collaborate on algorithmic problems, Python projects, and algo trading strategies.
 - 💬 Ask me about academia, higher education in India and abroad, theoretical computer science research, algorithmic problems, Indian stock market trading, and lifestyle management.
 - 📫 How to reach me: hemrajraikwar@gmail.com, +918358001417.
 - 😄 Pronouns: He/Him.
-- Hobbies: Badminton, cricket, technical discussions, morning walk, tours to the North-East, Coffee+Maggie, and Chai as well.
+- 🏀 Hobbies: Badminton, cricket, Basket ball, technical discussions, morning walk, tours to the North-East, Coffee+Maggie, and Chai as well.
-- Fun fact: I have a PhD in computer science, but I encourage people for small businesses more than education.
+- ☃ Fun fact: I have a PhD in computer science, but I encourage people for small businesses more than education.

 <!--
 - 🤔 I’m looking for help with ...
 - ⚡  ...

 -->

-# हमी नवोदय हों
+# 🈴 हमी नवोदय हों